gravitational/teleport/rfd/00XX-agent-census.md

 ### Open questions

 - Which alternative should we use for __5.
 Host architecture__?
-- Should we [Teleport AMIs](https://github.com/gravitational/teleport/tree/6f9ad9553a5b5946f57cb35411c598754d3f926b/examples/aws/terraform/AMIS.md) an installation method?
+- Should we consider [Teleport AMIs](https://github.com/gravitational/teleport/tree/6f9ad9553a5b5946f57cb35411c598754d3f926b/examples/aws/terraform/AMIS.md) an installation method?
 - Which [\*-ad*.ps1](https://github.com/gravitational/teleport/tree/6f9ad9553a5b5946f57cb35411c598754d3f926b/lib/web/scripts/desktop) script should be changed?
 Are these scripts going away with non-AD desktop access?
   - Does `setx` take effect right away or requires some sort of restart?
 - Is the [`install`](https://github.com/gravitational/teleport/blob/6f9ad9553a5b5946f57cb35411c598754d3f926b/build.assets/install) script used for anything else?